Offspring (character): Mainstream continuity

-In 52 Week 35, Offspring appears, recovering from overstretching after saving twenty members of Lex Luthor's "Everyman" hero groups.
+In 52 Week 35, Offspring appears, recovering from overstretching after saving twenty members of Lex Luthor's "Everyman Project" hero groups.
 Lex had deactivated their powers, causing dozens to fall from the sky.
-During his appearance he is called "Ernie" by Plastic Man, not Luke.
-In Week 40, he assists Steel in launching an attack on Lexcorp when Natasha is captured by Luthor.
-He's later involved with the storyline of World War III.
-He tries to defeat the insane Black Adam by grasping his brain from the inside; this plan fails.
+In Week 40, he assists Steel in launching an attack on LexCorp when Natasha is captured by Luthor.
+He is later involved with the storyline of World War III.
+Offspring tries to defeat the insane Black Adam by grasping his brain from the inside; this plan fails.
 He is able to recover fast, later joking with his father about the lack of humor of his superpowered foe.

-In Countdown to Mystery it is revealed that Ernie is his middle name, and Luke his first name, as Offspring criticizes his father for preferring to call him Ernie, a name with which the young hero is less than enamored.

 Offspring is later one of teen heroes captured and brainwashed into fighting at the Dark Side Club.
 After being rescued by Miss Martian and Ravager, Offspring is offered a spot on the Teen Titans line-up by Wonder Girl.
 Like most of the other survivors, he declines.
 During Superboy-Prime's attack on Titans Tower, Offspring appears as one of the former Titans who arrives to help fight him off.

+In 2016, DC Comics implemented another relaunch of its books called "DC Rebirth" which restored its continuity to a form much as it was prior to "The New 52".
 In the pages of the Terrifics, Lee is reintroduced with roughly the same powers and personality, living with his birth mother Angel.
 He is reluctant and angry at his father for not meeting him for years (as Plastic Man was trapped in his egg form), but relents after the two play a game of basketball and he is given a ride in the Batmobile.
-He then joins the Teriffics, wearing the costume and codename of Offspring.
+He then joins the Terrifics, wearing the costume and codename of Offspring.